Free PDF: How to build your dream coaching business that frees you from the 9-5

 We optimized ad campaigns by creating better ads and improving metrics (like costs for leads).

-Instead of finding the “perfect” name (which you can anyway change later), it’s MUCH more important that you focus on getting your first clients.
+Instead of finding the “perfect” name for your coaching package (which you can anyway change later), it’s MUCH more important that you focus on getting your first clients.

 “Private coaching to get (result)” or “Bootcamp to get (result)”